fpapado/precompose-props/README.md

 ## Motivation

-When working with React, I often want want to make a component that "wraps" the props of another component, mapping from one set to another.
+When working with React, I often want to make a component that "wraps" the props of another component, mapping from one set to another.
 This is especially true when composing styles; I want to have a higher-level "theme" prop, that collects a set of lower-level "style" props.
 Doing this manually has some annoying boilerplate, and leads to more noise than I'd like.